rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 # <a name="summary"></a> Summary

 I hope you found this tutorial interesting and insightful.
-The main aim was to show how, with the features of modern C++, it's becoming far easier to extend applications without resorting to complex language bridges, or writing esoteric binding code that requires you're several domain experts rolled in to one.
-For heterogeneous computing, we've shown that the modern features of C++ also make it productive to write kernels for a variety of hardware configurations, without having to resort to complex frameworks, or unifying approaches that fail to achieve performance portability.
+The main aim was to show how, with the features of modern C++, it's becoming far easier to extend applications without resorting to complex language bridges, or writing esoteric binding code, often requiring you to be several domain experts simultaneously.
+For heterogeneous computing, we've shown that the modern features of C++ also make it productive to write kernels for a variety of hardware configurations, without necessarily having to resort to complex frameworks, or unifying approaches that historically fail to achieve performance portability.

 ### Further Reading / Presentations